Patita (1953 film): Soundtrack

 The film had six songs, many of which went on to become very popular.
-Other than "Yaad kiya dil ne" which was penned by Hasrat Jaipuri, the remaining songs were written by Shailendra.
+Other than Yaad Kiya Dil Ne Kahan Ho Tum which was penned by Hasrat Jaipuri, the remaining songs were written by Shailendra.
 Music was given by Shankar-Jaikishan.

 The Harmonica version for the song "Yaad Kiya Dil Ne Kahan Ho Tum" was played by the harmonica player Milon Gupta for His Master's Voice.